Robert Lax: Life

 Meanwhile, Lax had helped Rice start Jubilee, a lay Catholic magazine, in 1952 and became its roving editor.
 In 1953, he was in Paris, writing for a small literary magazine, New Story.
 By 1962, he found his way to the Greek islands, initially settling in Kalymnos, then moving on to Patmos, where he spent his last years.
 Seeking relative solitude, Lax said it was important to "put yourself in a place where Grace can flow."
 The 1962-67, correspondence of Lax and Merton, written in a kind of comic argot, covered his early years in Greece and was first published as A Catch of Anti-Letters in 1978.
 Later, their correspondence over the years 1938–68 was published as When Prophecy Still Had a Voice.

 In 1969, Lax received the National Council of the Arts Award.
 In 1990 he received an honorary doctorate from St. Bonaventure University, a Franciscan institution near Olean, and became its first Reginald A. Lenna Visiting Professor of English, spending three weeks giving readings on campus.
 The university now houses the main Robert Lax archives.
 Additional collections of his papers are at Columbia and Georgetown University.

-During his final years on Patmos, Lax was the subject of Nicolas Hubert and Werner Penzel's 1999 film, Why Should I Buy a Bed When All I Want Is Sleep?
+During his final years on Patmos, Lax was the subject of Nicolas Humbert's and Werner Penzel's 1999 film, Why Should I Buy a Bed When All That I Want Is Sleep?
 He moved back to Olean in 2000, leaving Europe by ship from Southampton, accompanied by his niece and her husband, as he would not travel by air.
 Shortly after, on September 26, 2000, he died at age 84.